Psychology 001 - General Psychology » Fall 2020 » Module 4 Exam

 After recovering from a serious motorcycle accident, Gina was afraid to ride a motorcycle but not a bicycle.
 Gina's pattern of fear best illustrates

-A. negative reinforcement.
+A. conditioned reinforcement.

 Question #19